 But if automation tends to reduce the labor share and has mixed effects on labor demand, why did the labor share remain roughly constant and productivity growth go hand-in-hand with commensurate wage growth over the last two centuries?
 To understand this relationship, we need to recognize different types of technological advances contributing to productivity growth.
-Historically, as automation technologies were being introduced, other technological advances simultaneously enabled the creation of new tasks in which labor had a competitive advantage.
-This generated new activities for labor - tasks in which human labor could be reinstated into the production process - and robustly contributed to productivity growth as new tasks improved the division of labor.9 The episode of agricultural mechanization, which started in the second half of the 19th century, vividly illustrates this pattern.
+Historically, as automation technologies were being introduced, other technological advances simultaneously reorganized production, invented new products and created new tasks in which labor had a competitive advantage.
+These developments generated new activities for labor - tasks in which human labor could be reinstated into the production process - and robustly contributed to productivity growth as new tasks improved the division of labor.13 The episode of agricultural mechanization, which started in the second half of the 19th century, vividly illustrates this pattern.
 Though mechanization reduced the labor share and employment in agriculture, overall labor demand rose because a range of new tasks were introduced in both manufacturing and services.
-In fact, this period witnessed not only the rise of clerical occupations but a range of more specialized blue-collar and white-collar jobs that increased productivity, the demand for labor and the labor share in manufacturing and services.
-10 Occupations featuring new tasks have been at the forefront of employment growth in the US economy in the postwar era as well.
-11
+In fact, this period witnessed not only the rise of clerical occupations but a range of more specialized blue-collar and white-collar jobs that increased productivity, the demand for labor and the labor share in manufacturing and services.14 Occupations featuring new tasks have been at the forefront of employment growth in the US economy in the postwar era as well.15